 Q. What is a 5 percent county?

-Caldwell County is defined in SB3 as a 5 precent county. n a 5 percent county, the real property tax liability on an eligible taxpayer's homestead shall not be increased above 5 percent or the Consumer Price Index (CPI), whichever is greater.
+Caldwell County is defined in SB3 as a 5 precent county.
+In a 5 percent county, the real property tax liability on an eligible taxpayer's homestead shall not be increased above 5 percent or the Consumer Price Index (CPI), whichever is greater.

 Q: What is the status of implementing the Real Estate Tax Credit?

 Caldwell County has complied with § 137.1055.2, RSMo. which required the County to place on the ballot a question of whether to grant a property tax credit pursuant to § 137.1055, RSMo. to eligible taxpayers residing in the county in an amount equal to the taxpayer’s eligible credit amount.
 The question of whether to adopt the tax credit in Caldwell County will be on the ballot for the April 7, 2026, General Municipal Election.